Number of Wolf Attacks Double in Michigan

 I reached for the back of my head.
 My hands went to wolf’s jaws.
 It’s not like there was any precision to what I was doing.
 It was kind of a mess.
 I struggled.
 I moved my hands around, from its jaws to the side of its jaws, near its cheeks.
 I put pressure on its head with my hands.
 Eventually I just held its head in place and jerked my head forward really hard.
 I didn’t pry its jaws open.
 I just put pressure on its head and then pulled my head forward.

-After my head came out, I jumped up.
-It was maybe seven feet away from me, pacing back and forth, growling really loud.
-It was shaggy and pretty big.
-It looked like a coyote, but bigger.
+my head came out, I jumped up.
+It was maybe seven feet away from me,

 My family is really big into hunting, so I’d seen wolves from our deer stand, but I never had fear of wolves.
 The other times I’ve seen them, they ran away from me.
 I have never seen any aggression.
 I had no idea this could even happen.